Autumn Migration at Spurn Point Nature Reserve

 A Roe Deer amongst the sunflowers

-We still had one side of the Triangle to cover, so imagine our delight when a passing ornithologist offered us a lift back to the Observatory.
+By lunchtime, the weather was extremely unpleasant, with almost horizontal rain stinging our cheeks.
+We still had one side of the Triangle to cover, but our luck changed when a passing ornithologist offered us a lift back to the Observatory.
 After that, we returned to our cottage for a shower and lunch.

 Kilnsea Wetlands - Day 3